thosgood/this-weeks-finds/markdown/101-150/week133.md

 > densely packed in suitable configurations they can exhibit properties
 > of a three dimensional system.
 Similarly, the familiar continuum
 > picture of geometry arises as an approximation: one can regard the
-> fundamental excitations as \`quantum threads' with which one can
+> fundamental excitations as 'quantum threads' with which one can
-> \`weave' continuum geometries.
+> 'weave' continuum geometries.
 That is, the continuum picture arises
-> upon coarse-graining of the semi-classical \`weave states'.
+> upon coarse-graining of the semi-classical 'weave states'.
 Gravitons
 > are no longer the fundamental mediators of the gravitational
 > interaction.
 They now arise only as approximate notions.
 They
 > represent perturbations of weave states and mediate the gravitational